-Irish rally driver Breen dies in Croatia accident
+Irish rally driver Breen dies in testing accident

-Craig Breen: Irish World Rally Championship driver dies in accident in pre-event test in Croatia
+Craig Breen: Irish World Rally Championship driver dies in accident at pre-event test before Croatia Rally

 Last updated on .From the section Motorsport

-Irish World Rally Championship driver Craig Breen has died after an accident in a pre-event test in Croatia.
+Irish World Rally Championship driver Craig Breen has died in an accident at a pre-event test before this weekend's Croatia Rally.

 The 33-year-old's Hyundai Motorsport team confirmed that the Waterford man had been involved in the incident at about 11:00 BST on Thursday.

-Breen's co-driver James Fulton was unharmed in the accident, which occurred before the Croatia Rally.
+Breen's co-driver James Fulton was unharmed in the accident.

 "Hyundai Motorsport sends its sincerest condolences to Craig's family, friends and his many fans," the team said.

-Breen had rejoined Hyundai for the new WRC season having spent a year with the M-Sport Ford World Rally team.
+Breen had rejoined Hyundai on a part-time basis for the new WRC season having spent a year with the M-Sport Ford World Rally team.

-The 33-year-old finished second to Ott Tanak at Rally Sweden in February in his first WRC start of the season.
+The Waterford man finished second to Ott Tanak at Rally Sweden in February in his first WRC start of the season, in what was his sixth runner-up position in a WRC rally.

+Breen was alternating in Hyundai's third car with Spaniard Dani Sordo this year and was scheduled to make his second appearance of the WRC season in Croatia.

 The WRC said on Twitter: "The WRC family is shocked and saddened to learn of Craig Breen's passing.
 Our thoughts and condolences are with the family and friends of Craig at this incredibly sad time."